 If line 14 is less than line 15, subtract line 14 from line 15.
 Enter the difference.

 This is the amount of the credit that you must repay to the state.

-Make checks payable to: Arizona Department of Revenue.
-Write your SSN on the check.
-Attach your check to the front of Form 140ET in the lower left hand corner.
+- Make checks payable to: Arizona Department of Revenue.

+- Write your SSN and tax year on the check.

+- Include your check with Form 140ET.